sonaric-network/kits/docs/avail.md

 curl: (56) Recv failure: Connection reset by peer
 ```

-You can, however, use the RPC methods for debugging purposes if you connect to container's shell and run the curl command from there.
+You can, however, use the RPC methods for debugging purposes if you connect to container's shell and run the curl commands in there.
 You can use `sonaric shell` to connect to the container's shell.

 ```bash